 Solar energy is a great natural resource: it is free, green, reusable, and efficient.
 The good thing is that we can harness the energy of the sun with different technologies.
 Usually, people associate solar energy with solar panels, which convert the energy of the sun into electricity.
 However, there is a different technology, known as solar water heating, that makes it possible to use the energy of the sun for heating purposes.

 Both technologies are green and after the systems are installed, the resulting energy is free.
 Here we will give you some relevant information regarding solar water heating that will be very useful if you are considering investing in this renewable source of energy.

 Would You Like to Invest in Solar Water Heating?

-Our service is simple and without any obligations: just fill in the non-binding form at the top, and you will be contacted by up to for professional installers with their offers, thus saving you tons of time of research.
+Our service is simple and without any obligations: just fill in the non-binding form at the top, and you will be contacted by up to four professional installers and solar water heater suppliers, thus saving you tonnes of time of research.
 If you happen to like any of their offers, you are then free to choose the one you prefer.
 And if you need more information before filling out the form, just keep reading!

 What Is Solar Water Heating?

 A solar water heating system, also known as a solar thermal hot water heating system, uses sunlight to heat water for domestic or commercial purposes.
 Since this technology relies on a clean source of energy, switching to solar water heating will lead to a reduction of your domestic carbon footprint.
 There are different varieties of solar thermal panels: you can choose a flat plate or an evacuated tube collector, mounted on your roof or wall.
 Generally, the solar heating system is incorporated into your existing hot water system.